mikkelme/Simula_SummerProject/README.md

     </h5>
 </p>

-This also drops with width and is very small comared to the maximum velocity of $700 \ \text{mm/s}$ which gives an relative deviation at the typical length on the order
+We see that the absolute normal flow drops seemingly linearly with width.
+When comparing the magnitude of the normal flow,  at a width of 1.45 mm, to the maximum velocity of $700 \ \text{mm/s}$ we get a relative deviation on the order

 $$
 \frac{\text{Norm. flow}}{\text{max} \ u_S} = \frac{10^{-5}}{700} \approx 1,4 \cdot 10^{-6} \ \\%,
 $$

+Thus the flat interface shows promosing properties for dimension reduction.

 ### Default interface (Interface with wiggles)

-We now introduce the wiggles to the interface and compute similar metrics as done for the flat curve.
+We now introduce the wiggles back to the interface and compute similar metrics as done for the flat curve.
+The pressure variance is shown in figures (---) and (---)

 <p float>
     <img src="figures/SNS_ps_maxvar_width.png"